Co-operation with the CDF process is vital to resolve historic failings without a criminal conviction.

-Under the CDF, you will be asked to make a full disclosure of all deliberate (and non-deliberate) errors in your tax affairs.
-Provided your disclosure is accurate and complete, HMRC will not seek to prosecute you, and a civil monetary settlement will ensue.
+Under the CDF, you will be asked to make a full disclosure of all deliberate and non-deliberate errors in your tax affairs.
+HMRC will not seek to prosecute you if you make an accurate and complete disclosure.

 The tone of correspondence can be intimidating and dealing with HMRC can be very stressful.
 However, you will avoid being prosecuted for tax fraud if you meet your obligations under the CDF and make a full and frank disclosure.